24020106NguyenTungDuong/RMLP-public/README.md

 The **radio mean number** `rmn(G)` is the minimum possible span (i.e. `max(γ)`) over all valid radio mean labelings of `G`.

-Existing literature on this problem (see e.g. Badr et al., 2020, IEEE Access; Saraswathi & Meera, 2022, IEEE Access; Saraswathi, Meera & Lin, 2025, MDPI *Mathematics*) has proposed ILP models for computing `rmn(G)` but, as of the most recent published work in this sub-field, exact computation of `rmn(G)` for `n >= 10` is stated to be an open problem, with practical approaches limited to brute-force enumeration.

 This repository provides:
-- SAT-based solvers implementing this paper's proposed encoding, which prove `rmn(G)` exactly for paths and cycles up to `n = 50`.
+- SAT-based solvers implementing this paper's proposed encoding for computing `rmn(G)`.
+- ILP models (Gurobi, CPLEX) implementing the literal pairwise-boolean Radio-mean formulation, used as an independent cross-check.
-- A literal SAT transcription and ILP (Gurobi, CPLEX) implementations of the pairwise-boolean Radio-mean model used as an independent cross-check.
+- A literal SAT transcription of the same pairwise-boolean ILP model, used as a further independent cross-check.
 - Standalone validators that re-derive and check every returned labeling against the RML condition directly, independent of the solver that produced it.

+Detailed results, coverage, and comparisons against prior work are presented in the paper; this repository is the accompanying code and data.

 ## Repository Structure